sekika/swrcfit-cgi/README.md

 I will make a list of alternative servers of SWRC Fit [here](http://swrcfit.sourceforge.net/).
 This way, when the main site is not available for some reason, people can use the alternative site.
 If you do not get permission within 2 weeks after you send the request as written above, you can set up the alternative server.
-Please post the address in the thread.
+Please post URL of the site in the thread.

 Alternative servers should have proper credit and link to the main site of SWRC Fit web interface.